cheyannerichardson/cheyannerichardson/README.md

 ## 🎯 What I'm Building
 <div align="left">

-I’m building a career that combines the analytical precision and data‑driven organization from my professional background with a growing focus on urbanism, architectural heritage, and spatial storytelling.
-I’m fascinated by how modern and historical spaces coexist and what they reveal about community and identity.
+I’m building a career that blends analytical precision and data‑driven organization with an expanding focus on urban systems, spatial storytelling, and climate‑resilient design.
+My work explores how culture, environment, and community shape one another across time and place.

 - **SQL** → Clean, reliable data sources
 - **Excel** → Historical data + modern analysis = **place evolution**